sirohidaksh210-hash/VITYARTHI-PROJECT--25BCE10909/README.md

-# VITYARTH-PROJECT--25BCE10909
+# VITYARTHI-PROJECT--25BCE10909
-VITYARTHI PROJEC T BY DAKSH SIROHI
+VITYARTHI PROJECT BY DAKSH SIROHI

 ● Project Title:
 A python code to create strong, randomized passwords using letters, numbers, and symbols.